A lightweight fashion roller skate, capable of reassuring beginners and exciting pro riders while reducing the risk of heel tear.

 Increasing strength and durability whilst reducing weight.

-We concentrated on developing strong 3D prints for the chassis and the truck.
-This enabled us to collaborate with end users and use valuable insights to make adjustments.
-The truck angle was changed several times to make sure users felt that the skate turned as they expected and felt stable.
-The chassis was altered along with this, with emphasis on how users reacted to stoppers placed in different positions, and whether they wore down in the optimal place.
+We focused on developing robust 3D prints for both the chassis and the truck, allowing for collaboration with end users and the incorporation of their valuable feedback.
+The truck angle was adjusted multiple times to ensure users felt the skate turned as expected while maintaining stability.
+The chassis was modified accordingly, with particular attention given to how users responded to stoppers in different positions and whether they wore down in the optimal areas.

 A lightweight user focused skate.